01Sign up for Instagram Business Tools

 Stories disappear after 24 hours and do not stay permanently on your profile.
 So they are perfect for in-the-moment events that need to be documented as they happen.
 The benefit of such content is that you can experiment and share video and photos with your followers that don’t fit the carefully cultivated visual style of your overall Instagram account.

 Why should you use Instagram Stories?
 They show up in chronological order on the very top of your followers’ accounts when they open the app (see example above).
+Plus stories are a nonprofit's best friend.
+And you already know how to create them.
+Take the lessons learned from other fundraising methods and apply them here.

 Instagram Stories are also useful because you can embed clickable links.
 You can now direct your followers to a website outside the app, a feature that was previously only available to accounts paying for advertisements.